 Guide for buying land, a house or a business on Koh Chang.

-As you might expect the coronavirus pandemic is having a serious effect on tourist businesses across Thailand.
-Koh Chang hasn’t been as badly affected as locations further from Bangkok – such as Phuket, Samui or Chiang Mai.
-There are still quite a few Bangkokians travelling at weekends and they visit resorts within a few hours drive of Bangkok.
+As you might expect the coronavirus pandemic had a serious effect on tourist businesses across Thailand.
+Koh Chang wasn’t been as badly affected as locations further from Bangkok as quite a few Bangkokians travelled at weekends.

 (Source) Once tourism has taken hold then it’s only natural that more people will want to move to the island.
 Some to work and run a business, others to buy a holiday home or retire.
 Either way, more people will want to buy property.

 Islands in the south of Thailand have already experienced their significant real estate boom, Phuket in the early 90s and Samui on the early 2000s for example.
 Here on Koh Chang that hasn’t yet happened.
 There was a mini-boom around 2005 – 2007, with the initial launches of Siam Royal View and Tranquility Bay Residence developments.
 But a decade on, these remain the only large scale property developments on the island and both are far from completed projects.